Risingson/eveeyedocs/docs/data/node.md

 ### Constellation
 Colors the nodes after their constellation.
 ### NPC faction
-Colors the nodes after their owining faction and shows the faction logo.
+Colors the nodes after their NPC faction and shows the NPC faction logo.
 ### Custom marks
+Shows the custom node color you set via the custom mark options of the solarsystem menu.

 ## Activity
 ### Recent/24h kills